phueb/Ludwig/README.md

 Tasks submitted to LudwigCluster must be programmed in python.

 ### Access to the shared drive
-See a lab member to provide access to the lab's shared drive.
+See the administrator to provide access to the lab's shared drive.
 Mount the drive at ```/media/lab```.
 The share is hosted by the lab's file server using ```samba```, and is shared with each node.
 Because we do not allow direct shell access to nodes, all data and logs must be saved to the shared drive.

 ### Access to jailed SFTP on one or multiple nodes
-You must ask a lab member to provide you with sftp access to one or multiple nodes. it is recommended to use password-less access via keypair authentication.
+You must ask the administrator to provide you with sftp access to one or multiple nodes. it is recommended to use password-less access via keypair authentication.
 To submit a task to LudwigCluster, transfer your source code to a node.
 Make sure to include a file ```run.py```.